f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Backing up Tenants
 ==================

-Backup all tenants using a UCS archive or other mechanism so that they can be restored after F5OS layer has been restored.
+Back up all tenants using a UCS archive or other mechanism so that they can be restored after the F5OS layer has been restored.
 Another alternative to UCS backup/restore of tenants is using Declarative Onboarding and AS3.
 If tenants are configured using DO and AS3 initially, and the declarations are saved, they can be replayed to restore a tenant.
 BIG-IQ could be used for this purpose as AS3 and DO declarations can be sent through BIG-IQ.

 UCS Backup is covered in the following solution article on askf5:

 https://support.f5.com/csp/article/K13132

-The following video provides a demo of backing up UCS files from the BIG-IP GUI, this is the same for rSeries tenants.
+The following video provides a demo of backing up UCS files from the BIG-IP WebUI; this is the same for rSeries tenants.

 .. raw:: html

     <iframe width="560" height="315" src="https://www.youtube.com/embed/OFE9MwxeBys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can also use BIG-IQ to backup rSeries tenants.
+You can also use BIG-IQ to back up rSeries tenants.

 https://techdocs.f5.com/en-us/bigiq-8-0-0/managing-big-ip-devices-from-big-iq/backup-file-management.html

-The following video provides a demo of backing up UCS files from the BIG-IQ GUI, this is the same for rSeries tenants.
+The following video provides a demo of backing up UCS files from the BIG-IQ WebUI, this is the same for rSeries tenants.

 .. raw:: html